The critical relationship between sales and stock

 Sales and stock are symbiotic because they are 2 sides of the same coin: the connection between the 2 drives so many of the disciplines which lead to good cashflow management, strong profit delivery and ultimately a healthy business.

-It’s why good commercial tools, such as WSSI and reports, include both and articulate the relationship between them at each stage.
+It’s why good commercial tools, such as the WSSI and reports, include both and articulate the relationship between them at each stage.

 Being 20% up on the year on sales seems like a great result… until you know that you have 40% more stock than the year.
 Then it seems like a problem.